 VPQS: It’s a PQS that has both a 4.50 ERA and 1.50 WHIP.
 It’s the golden standard of having a bad outing that somehow gets rewarded.

 WHERST: The opposite of the Minimalist Score as it tracks the start with the highest total of ER, Walks, and Hits.
 (Walks, Hits, ER, Start = WHERST).
-Current leader is Christian Bergman with a mark of 26 after his 10 ER, 14 Hits, and 2 Walks outing on May 23rd.
+The current leaders are Christian Bergman and Jeff Locke with marks of 26 – Bregman allowed 10 ER, 14 Hits, and 2 Walks in his May 23rd outing, while Locke allowed 11 ER, 11 Hits, and 4 Walks in his July 3rd outing.

 Young Gun: A young pitcher who may make a strong fantasy impact in future seasons, but doesn’t know how to wield his weapons just yet and will shoot himself in the foot often in the short term.